MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/trial-playbook-defender-business.md

    - [Learn about types of email notifications](mdb-email-notifications.md#types-of-email-notifications).
    - [View and edit email notification settings](mdb-email-notifications.md#view-and-edit-email-notifications).

-4. Onboard devices - with Defender for Business, you have several options to choose from for onboarding your company's devices.
+4. Onboard devices.
+With Defender for Business, you have several options to choose from for onboarding your company's devices.
 Start by selecting the operating system you want to onboard.

    - [Windows clients](mdb-onboard-devices.md#windows-clientstabwindowsclientdevices): Choose one of the following options to onboard Windows client devices to Defender for Business:
       - [Local script](mdb-onboard-devices.md#local-script-for-windows-clients) (for onboarding devices manually in the Microsoft 365 Defender portal)